significa/storyblok-assets-cleanup/README.md

                         Cache directory, defaults to ./cache.
   --continue-download-on-failure, --no-continue-download-on-failure
                         If we should continue if the download of an asset fails.
 Defaults to true.
-  --blacklisted-folder-paths BLACKLISTED_FOLDER_PATHS
+  --blacklisted-path BLACKLISTED_PATH
-                        Comma separated list of filepaths that should be ignored.
-Alternatively use the env var BLACKLISTED_ASSET_FOLDER_PATHS.
-Default to none/empty list.
+                        Filepaths that should be ignored.
+Optional, defaults to no blacklisted paths.
-  --blacklisted-words BLACKLISTED_WORDS
-                        Comma separated list of words that should be used to ignore assets when they are contained in its filename.
-Alternatively use the env var BLACKLISTED_ASSET_FILENAME_WORDS.
+  --blacklisted-word BLACKLISTED_WORD
+                        Will not delete assets which contains the specified words in its filename.
                         Default to none/empty list.
 ```

 ## Development